giulianopz/lfcs/domains/7-bonus-miscellanea/o.md

 ## DNS Can Do Much More

-Now that’s we’ve covered the major types of traditional DNS infrastructure, you should know that DNS can be more than just the “plumbing” of the Internet.
+Now that's we've covered the major types of traditional DNS infrastructure, you should know that DNS can be more than just the “plumbing” of the Internet.
 Advanced DNS solutions can help do some amazing things, including:

 - Global server load balancing (GSLB): fast routing of connections between globally distributed data centers
 - Multi CDN: routing users to the CDN that will provide the best experience